hainayanda/Impose/README.md

 var furthestDependency: Dependency = inject(ifNoMatchUse: .furthest)
 ```

-Keep in mind, using `nearestAndCastable` and `furthestAndCastable` will create/using the dependency instance and cast it to Dependency needed, so if the instance injected using one or more Dependencies that circular with itself, it will be raise a stack overflow, so its better avoid it unless you really need it and make sure the dependency is safe.
+Keep in mind, using `nearestAndCastable` and `furthestAndCastable` will create/using the dependency instance and cast it to Dependency needed, so if the instance injected using one or more Dependencies that circular with itself, it will be raising a stack overflow, so it's better to avoid it unless you really need it and make sure the dependency is safe.

 ## Multiple Imposer

-You could have multiple `Imposer` to provide different dependency for same type by using `ImposerType`.  `ImposerType` is an enumeration to mark the `Imposer`:
+You could have multiple `Imposer` to provide different dependencies for the same type by using `ImposerType`.  `ImposerType` is an enumeration to mark the `Imposer`:

 - **primary** which is the default Imposer
 - **secondary** which is the secondary Imposer where the Imposer will search if dependency is not present in the primary